-I had a hard time with that because it would oblige us to run two campaigns at the same time: a campaign in which we called on people to vote YES for the questions of ‘Vote4LGBT’ and a campaign in which we would encourage people to vote NO for the questions of the ‘Alliance for Next Generation’s Happiness’.
+I had a hard time with that because it would oblige us to run two campaigns at the same time – a campaign in which we called on people to vote YES for the questions of Vote4LGBT, and a campaign in which we would encourage people to vote NO for the questions of the Alliance for Next Generation’s Happiness.
 I thought this would confuse people.
-But ‘Vote4LGBT’ very quickly got thousands of support signatures and so some questions were added to the referendum.
+But Vote4LGBT very quickly received thousands of support signatures and so some questions were added to the referendum.

-B.D.L.: Who was behind the ‘Alliance for Next Generation’s Happiness’?
+B.D.L.: Who was behind the Alliance for Next Generation’s Happiness?

 Both major political parties kept a low profile.
-It’s a matter of generations: in both parties, the young are more likely to support us and the older politicians are more reluctant.
-This means that they are also divided internally on the theme.
+It’s a matter of generations – in both parties, the young are likelier to support us and the older politicians are more reluctant.
+This means that they’re also divided internally on the subject.
 Moreover, there were local elections and people were afraid that open support for one of the two camps would have a negative impact on the results.
-A group of supporters of the ‘Alliance for Next Generation’s Happiness’ eventually founded their own political party.
+A group of supporters of the Alliance for Next Generation’s Happiness eventually founded their own political party.

 B.D.L.: How did these opponents try to get the population on their side?

 And finally, they were spreading lots of lies and fake news.
-Like,Taiwan would become the AIDS island because everyone with AIDS would come to our country to get married and be taken care of at the expense of the state.
+Lies such as: Taiwan would become the AIDS island because everyone with AIDS would come to our country to get married and be taken care of at the expense of the state.
 And our president would support this because her family had shares in medical companies and would benefit from it.

 B.D.L.: And what did you do to win the referendum?

-J.T.: Unlike in Ireland where the LGBTI+ movement with Yes Equality had made one joint organisation to campaign, we were more fragmented.
+J.T.: Unlike Ireland where the LGBTI+ movement with Yes Equality had made one joint organisation to campaign, we were more fragmented.
 I worked for the Marriage Equality Coalition Taiwan.
-Then there was the Taiwan Alliance to Promote Civil Partnership Rights (TAPCPR) which advocated a more legal approach, the Taiwan LGBT Family Rights Advocacy (TLFRA) and the oldest LGBTI group in our country, the Taiwan Tongzhi Hotline Association (TTHA).
+Then there was the Taiwan Alliance to Promote Civil Partnership Rights (TAPCPR) which advocated a more legal approach, the Taiwan LGBT Family Rights Advocacy (TLFRA), and the oldest LGBTI group in our country, the Taiwan Tongzhi Hotline Association (TTHA).
 But despite the slightly different approach, we had the same objective.